 A chance meeting

-There are many forums for information helpful to our Australian RV community – our contribution is offered in the hope that it will prove useful, and also to further extend that ‘over the steering wheel’ wave a little further to say ‘G’day….. we hope the trip goes well for you in every way possible.’
+There are many forums for information helpful to our Australian RV community – our contribution is given in the hope that it will prove useful, and also to further extend that ‘over the steering wheel’ wave a little further to say ‘G’day….. we hope the trip goes well for you in every way possible.’

 Kym and Lyn